srmorgan1/DRLND_P2_Continuous-Control/Report.md

 ## Results

-The environment was solved (training score greater than or equal to 30 for 100 time steps) in 101 episodes.
+The environment was solved (training score greater than or equal to 30 for 100 episodes) in 101 episodes.
 A graph of the rewards obtained during the training episodes is shown below:

 ![Traing Performance](report/training_scores.png)